-1.4.7 Monitoring Information
+1.4.6 Monitoring Information

-If the Interconnection Customer requires the ability to monitor information related to the IPC breaker/relay (i.e. Mirrored Bits) at the POI, they are required to supply their own communications circuit.
+If the Interconnection Customer requires the ability to monitor information related to the IPC breaker/relay (i.e., Mirrored Bits) in the supply their own communications circuit.
 The fiber communication circuit used for GOLC is acceptable.

-1.4.8 Meteorological Data
+1.4.7 Meteorological Data

-In order to integrate the solar energy into the IPC system and operate IPC's solar forecasting tool, the Interconnection Customer must provide solar irradiation and weather data from the Project's physical location to IPC via real time telemetry in a form acceptable to IPC.
+In order to integrate the solar energy into the IPC system and operate IPC's solar forecasting tool, the Interconnection Customer must provide solar irradiation and weather data from the Facility's physical location to IPC via real time telemetry in a form acceptable to IPC.
 The associated cost for obtaining this data is the Interconnection Customer's responsibility.